People's Bayraktar: Ukraine

 On June 22, 2022, on his birthday, TV presenter and public figure Serhiy Prytula announced an all-Ukrainian fundraising campaign for attack drones Bayraktar TB2.
 According to him, the "People's Bayraktar" project was being prepared for about a month.

 About 300 million hryvnias were collected on the first day.
 On the third day of fundraising, the planned amount of 500 million was fully collected and exceeded.
-According to Prytula, as of the evening of June 24, more than UAH 600 million had been collected, which would allow ordering four Bayraktars instead of three.
+According to Prytula, as of the evening of June 24, more than ₴600 million had been collected, which would allow ordering four Bayraktars instead of three.

 One of the fundraising slogans was the phrase: every six hryvnias matter.

 Mykhailo Podolyak, adviser to the head of the Office of the President of Ukraine, also commented on the completion of fundraising:

 "In just three days, Andrius Tapinas and the people of Lithuania raised €6 million for Bayraktar for Ukraine.
 The Serhiy Prytula Foundation and the Ukrainian people repeated the challenge and will buy four more "birds".
 We will win because real people from all over the world are behind us.
 For the Russian Federation, there is nothing but gloom and emptiness."

 International mass media, such as Yahoo, Sky News Politico, TRhaber, etc., actively wrote about the collection of funds for combat drones.

 After the fund-raising was completed, drone manufacturer Baykar announced that it would send three drones to Ukraine, for which Ukrainians raised money, free of charge, on the basis that all the fundraised money be donated to charities helping Ukrainians both in Ukraine and outside (refugees).
 The condition was accepted.
 On August 18, Prytula announced through a YouTube video and a post on Notion that the money raised was spent on striking a deal with ICEYE, a Finnish satellite manufacturer.
 This deal allows Ukraine's Ministry of Defence full access to all the systems and full capabilities for one of ICEYE’s satellites already in orbit over the region.
 Prytula has said that this access was purchased for "over a year".
 The Bayraktars arrived in Ukraine on September 5 and have since been sent to the frontlines.
 They were named Халепа (Khalepa), Ковінька (Kovinka), and Трясця (Triastsia); all three of these names are exclamations in Ukrainian used to express anger or dissatisfaction.
 The implied meaning of these names is that enemy soldiers will be yelling in anger when they get attacked by the drones.